tc39/proposal-ecmascript-sharedmem/issues/TimingAttack.md

 they already have a precise clock for the attack, but absent a precise clock all do have shared memory and can build such a clock.

-(Java and ActiveX were brought up already in 2005 by Osvik in his paper on attacking AES [5].)
+Java and ActiveX were brought up already in 2005 by Osvik in his paper on attacking AES [5].

+In addition, several of the published attacks do not appear to need the new clock: the rowhammer.js authors have said that the 5μs throttled clock is not a hindrance to them; Oren states that a 1μs clock is sufficient for cache sniffing, and such a clock can be built (by counting) from the 5μs clock.

+The shared-memory clock might affect the SVG/CSS attack, especially as implemented for exploiting subnormal timings, although that attack is not an issue at present.
+(In Firefox the computation was first made timing-independent and later pushed to the GPU.)

+None of the attacks appear to be aided by being able to allocate memory that is merely shared among the threads of the same browser process.
+(The attacks bring up "shared memory" as an attack vector, but this is in order to play memory mapping tricks.)

 ### Future impact